Composites UK Standards Activites

-Industry membership of standards committees is through your trade association and we support several members in this way on relevant committees to ensure proper representation for the industry:
+Industry membership of standards committees is through your trade association and we work with several members in this way on relevant committees to ensure proper representation for the industry:

 PRI/42: Fibre reinforced thermosetting plastics and prepregs